kristo-baricevic/iMesssage_scheduler/README.md

 python3 apps/gateway/tests/test_e2e_gateway.py

-(The e2e test will create messages in your postgres instance that will show up on the UI.)
+(The e2e test will actually create messages in your postgres instance that will show up on the UI.
+It will also send the messages, so make sure you are using a number appropriate for testing!)